google/app-reporting-pack/README.md

 - build a Docker image (using `gcp/workload-vm/Dockerfile` file)
 - publish the image into the repository
 - deploy Cloud Function `create-vm` (from gcp/cloud-functions/create-vm/) (using environment variables in env.yaml file)
-- deploy configs to GCS (`app_reporting_pack.yaml` and `google-ads.yaml`) (to a bucket with a name of current GCP project id and 'arp' subfolder)
+- deploy files to GCS (queries, scripts and config `app_reporting_pack.yaml` and `google-ads.yaml`) (to a bucket with a name of current GCP project id and 'arp' subfolder)
-- create a Scheduler job for calling the create-vm Cloud Function
+- create a Scheduler job for calling the `create-vm` Cloud Function

-The setup script with 'deploy_public_index' uploads the index.html webpage on a GCS public bucket, the page that you can use to track installation progress, and create a dashboard at the end.
+The setup script with 'deploy_public_index' task uploads the `index.html` webpage on a GCS public bucket, the page that you can use to track installation progress, and create a dashboard at the end.

-What happens when a pubsub message published (as a result of `setup.sh start`):
+The task 'start' for `setup.sh` does the last part - publishes a PubSub message which essentially includes the following:

-- the Cloud Function 'create-vm' get a message with arguments and create a virtual machine based a Docker container from the Docker image built during the installation
+- the Cloud Function 'create-vm' gets a message with arguments and create a virtual machine based on a Docker container from the Docker image built during the installation
-- the VM on startup parses the arguments from the CF (via VM's attributes) and execute ARP in quite the same way as it executes locally (using `run-local.sh`).
+- the VM on startup parses the arguments from the CF (via VM's attributes) and executes ARP code in quite the same way as it executes locally (using `run-local.sh`).
-  Additionally the VM's entrypoint script deletes the virtual machine upon completion of the run-local.sh.
+  Additionally the VM's entrypoint script deletes the virtual machine upon completion of the `run-local.sh`.

 #### No public IP

-If in your GCP project it's forbidden to assign public IPs to GCE virtual machines then by default the installed solution (either manually or through Cloud Run Button) will fail to run.
-It's because VMs created by the `create-vm` cloud function will fail to start.

-To work around this you should use the manual installation (not via Cloud Run Button) with one addition - before executing `setup.sh` or `install.sh` make this change in in `gcp/settings.ini` file:

-- uncomment the option `no-public-ip = true` in `[compute]` section

-With that option enabled the CF will be creating VMs without public IPs.
-But by default they won't get access to Google network, and as so they won't be able to access Docker image.
-So VMs will start but do nothing.
-And also they won't be deleted.

-To overcome this you need to enable 'Private Google Access' option for the default subnetwork.
-All created machines by default will be assigned to that subnetwork and will get access to Google Cloud services by default even without a public IP.
+By default virtual machines created by the Cloud Function have no public IP address associated.
+It's done to work around possible issues with policies in GCP projects forbid assigning public IPs for VMs.

+It's managed by the `no-public-ip` option in the `settings.ini` in `[compute]` section.
+By default it's `true` so VMs created without public IPs.
+As they still need to get access to the Artifact Repository for downloading the Docker image, the option 'Private Google Access' is enabled for the default subnetwork.
+It's done by `setup.sh`.
+But VMs created by the CF get into another subnetwork in your environment them you have to enable the option manually.

 To enable the option follow these steps: